-ADVANCED SWORDS & SORCERY is encouraged to be run as a sandbox with complete player freedom.
-To make the world more alive, it should progress as time passes: enemies plot and plan, seasons cycle, towns change as businesses grow, politics change, or monsters invade, patrols and caravans travel, and so on.
+GOLD & GALLOWS is encouraged to be run as a sandbox effort to force the situation to go in thei with complete player freedom.
+To make the world more and preparing traps and escape routes, alive, it should progress as time passes: enemies plot and ing the Referee has done this for them.

+plan, seasons cycle, towns change as businesses grow, politics change, or monsters invade, patrols and caravans travel and so on.